maykinmedia/objects-api/docs/installation/deployment/objecttypes-api/kubernetes.rst

 Kubernetes
 ==========

-Here you can find a reference implementation of Objecttypes deployment in the Kubernetes cluster via `Helm`_.
+Here you can find a reference implementation of the Objecttypes API deployment for a Kubernetes cluster using `Helm`_.

-This Helm chart installs Objecttypes API and is dependent on `PostgreSQL subchart`_.
+This Helm chart installs the Objecttypes API and is dependent on a PostgreSQL database, installed using a `subchart`_.

-.. warning:: The default settings are unsafe and should be used only for development purposes.
+.. warning:: The default settings are unsafe and should only be used for development purposes.
 Configure proper secrets, enable persistence, add certificates before using in production.